thoni56/c-xrefactory/src/NOTES.md

 The c-xrefactory application is divided into the server, _c-xref_ and the editor part, currently only emacs:en are supported so that's implemented in the env/emacs-packages.
+(Though the jEdit source is now also resurrected, it is completely untested.)

-Communication between them is performed using text through standard input/output to/from _c-xref_.
+Communication between the editor and the server is performed using text through standard input/output to/from _c-xref_.
 The protocol is defined in src/protocol.tc and must match env/emacs/c-xrefprotocol.el.

 NOTE: I find it strange that the macros for C define static variables for these PROTOCOL_ITEMs in every C unit that includes _protocol.h_.